under-Peter/OMEinsum.jl/docs/src/contractionorder.md

 ```@repl order
 optein"ij,jk,kl,li->"  # optimized contraction, without knowing the size of the tensors
 ```
-The drawback of using `@optein_str` is that the contraction order is optimized without knowing the size of the tensors.
+`@optein_str` optimizes the contraction order with the assumption that each index has the same size 2, hence the resulting contraction order might not be optimal.
-Only the tensor ranks are used to optimize the contraction order.

 ## Manual optimization
 One can also manually specify the contraction order by using the [`@ein_str`](@ref) string literal.
 ```@repl order
 ein"((ij,jk),kl),li->ik"  # manually optimized contraction
 ```

+## Slicing the code
+TBW

 ## Flatten the code